-If you’re having only one bowel movement a week, this can mean an obstruction, says gastroenterologist Sander R. Binderow, MD, FACS, FASCRS of Atlanta Colon & Rectal Surgery, whom I consulted with for this article.
+If you’re having only one bowel movement a week, this can mean an obstruction, says gastroenterologist Sander R. Binderow, MD, FACS, FASCRS, with Northside Hospital in Georgia.

 “It is important to also ask patients if they are passing gas if they have not had a bowel movement for a week,” explains Dr. Binderow.